Frequently Asked Questions

 How do I add a link to my Instagram?

-Then, either message @openpowerlifting on Instagram with your full name, date of birth (YYYY-MM-DD), best meet total (and the federation that total was achieved in), and identify any errors you found in your meet history.
-You can also send this information in an e-mail to email@example.com.
+Next, e-mail email@example.com with your full name, your Instagram, (optional) date of birth (YYYY-MM-DD) or year of birth, best meet total (and the federation that total was achieved in), and lastly include any errors you found in your meet history.

 What do colored names mean?